KennyMafabatho/photo-share/README.md

 ## About Photo-Share

-Photo-Share is an image sharing platform built on the laravel framework.
-Allows users to share messages and pictures.
+Photo-Share is an image sharing platform built on the Laravel framework.
+It allows users to share messages and pictures.

 ## How to use

 Photo-Share it's easy to use.
-User can simply register, log in and be able to add postS with just a clicks.
-Users can also be able to edit profiles.
+User can simply register, log in and add posts with just a click.
+Users can also edit profiles.

 ## Contributing

 Pull requests are welcome.
-For any changes, please open an issues first to discuss what you would like to change.
+For any changes, please open an issue first to discuss what you would like to change.

 ## Future Scope